-There are some very unique chords played in ‘Starman’, the Bbadd#11 being what stands out the most.
+There are some very unusual chords played in Starman, the Bb(#11) being the one that stands out the most.

-Spy Tunes version is a one guitar arrangement.
-To make the arrangement sound as full as possible, other chord shapes have sometimes been used compared to the original.
+To make the one guitar arrangement sound as full as possible, other chord shapes have sometimes been used which didn’t feature in the original.

-The most obvious example of this is the initial open Gm shape that start off the Verse.
+The most obvious example of this is the initial open position Gm chord that starts off the verse.

-‘Starman’ is in the key of F, not a very common key for songs written on the guitar.
-The key of F is much more common on the piano, which hints what instruments the song was written on.
+Starman is in the key of F, not a very common key for songs written on the guitar.
+The key of F is much more common on the piano, which hints at what instrument the song was written on.

-The Intro start off with the unique Bb#11 chord.
+The intro starts off with the unusual Bb(#11) chord.

-The Verse is more traditional as it use a II – I – V progression, like this:
+The verse is slightly more traditional with its initial II – I – V progression.

 | Gm | Gm | F | F | C | C7 |